 Resources and support

-The following links offer further information and support for HE providers on Prevent.
+The following links offer further information and support on Prevent for HE providers.

 HEFCE has been working closely with a number of sector bodies to provide further information and support for higher education providers affected by the Prevent duty.

 Every institution also has a named Prevent Adviser at HEFCE, who cover particular regions.